-This English subtitled mini documentary is the latest contribution to our year-long reporting project, “Rooting Anti-Racism in the Favelas: Deconstructing Social Narratives About Racism in Rio de Janeiro.”
+This English subtitled mini documentary is the latest contribution to our reporting project, “Rooting Anti-Racism in the Favelas: Deconstructing Social Narratives About Racism in Rio de Janeiro.”
 Follow our Rooting Anti-Racism in the Favelas series here.

 Realizing an audiovisual production that has Black July as the story’s protagonist is, without a doubt, a necessary initiative from the point of view of the memory of the Black Movement and of favelas in Rio de Janeiro.
 Black people and favela residents have historically been survivors of racism and many other civil rights violations.
 This year, the event commemorated its sixth anniversary, realizing its sixth edition from July 26-30.
 Organized by movements from Rio de Janeiro favelas and by mothers of victims of police brutality, Black July is the fruit of collective mobilization in favor of the lives of the black favela population.

 The mark of women’s strength is at the core of the organization of Black July, therefore making it an objective segment within this mini documentary.
 The women’s remarks throughout echo as a manifesto in this piece, especially since these activists are at the forefront of the violations that black people live through in favelas and peripheries every day.

 Besides being organically black and feminist, Black July is an event of international articulation against militarization, racism, and apartheid around the world.
 In a single event, it brings together debates about various territories—Rio de Janeiro to Mexico, the USA, Palestine and India—confronting the same struggle: against State violence experienced by marginalized, impoverished, and criminalized groups.
 This video is one more way to contribute to movements that systemically denounce violence and State terrorism.